1Px-Vision/Deep_Prior_SR/README.md

 * **Enhanced Super-Resolution:** The GAN component learns to refine the image quality, making it more detailed and perceptually accurate.

 * **Optimized Neural Architectures:** We enhance the performance by leveraging variations of UNet and GAN architectures across four different neural network configurations.

+## Future Perspectives

+Our results demonstrate that combining DIP with GANs is a promising direction for SPI super-resolution, particularly for niche applications in biomedical imaging, remote sensing, and defense technology.
+Future research could explore:

+* Real-time implementations for SPI-based imaging systems.
+* Adaptations to other spectral bands beyond NIR.
+* Hybrid models incorporating physics-informed neural networks (PINNs) for further refinement.